-Whereas Pittsburgh is lovely at any time of year, fall foliage season is probably the most bewildering season to visit the City of Bridges.
+Whereas Pittsburgh is lovely at any time of year, fall is probably the most bewildering season to visit the City of Bridges.
 In sprawling public parks and recreational areas, you'll find countless hiking trails with picture-perfect views.
 Fall cruises and fall foliage train rides make the period even more attractive.

 Best time for fall colors in Pittsburgh